Beth Warren waits on sperm legal fight result

 She reserved judgment and said she would deliver a ruling at a date to be fixed.

-Lawyer Jane Collier, representing the HFEA, said officials sympathised with Mrs Warren but added Mr Brewer, a ski instructor, had not given written consent to his sperm being stored beyond April 2015.'Limit my choices'
+Lawyer Jane Collier, representing the HFEA, said officials sympathised with Mrs Warren but added Mr Brewer, a ski instructor, had not given written consent to his sperm being stored beyond April 2015.

 Mrs Warren's lawyer Jenni Richards QC said the authority was taking an "excessively linguistic and technical approach" and suggested every option had not been made clear to Mr Brewer.